-- Interdisciplinarity – around 250 research participants from different scientific disciplines work together on different aspects of biodiversity on the same plots, following common research objectives of the Biodiversity Exploratories.
+- Interdisciplinarity – Around 250 research participants from different scientific disciplines work together on different aspects of biodiversity on the same plots, following common research objectives of the Biodiversity Exploratories.

-- Spatial scaling – biodiversity and ecosystem processes are studied at different spatial scales, from plot to landscape level.
+- Spatial scaling – Biodiversity and ecosystem processes are studied at different spatial scales, from plot to landscape level.

-- Long-term nature – the studies have been taking place on the same plots since 2006.
+- Long-term nature – The studies have been taking place on the same plots since 2006.

-- Central data management and data sharing: all data and results from the 141 projects so far are shared via a Central Data Management (BExIS) archived and made available to all researchers and, to a large extent, to the general public.
+- Central data management and data sharing: All data and results from the 141 projects so far are shared via a Central Data Management (BExIS) archived and made available to all researchers and, to a large extent, the general public.

 The Biodiversity Exploratories serve as an inspiring research platform for the entire German biodiversity research community.
 If you would like to participate with a project, then you will find further information: here.